cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/exclude-traffic/index.md

 To do that, there are three settings you can configure:

 * **Use [Local Domain Fallback](/connections/connect-devices/warp/exclude-traffic/local-domains)** to instruct the WARP client to send DNS requests for a specified domain to a resolver that is not Cloudflare Gateway.
-This is useful when you have private hostnames that wouldn’t otherwise resolve on the public internet.
+This is useful when you have private hostnames that would not otherwise resolve on the public Internet.

 <Aside type="warning">